Palais Niederösterreich

 Here are some of my favorite travel tips and resources:

-Flights: I prefer using CheapOair or Skyscanner to book flights.
-The destination everywhere feature is perfect for finding some cheap deals!
+Flights: I prefer using CheapOair to book flights.
+I often search for “Anywhere” to uncover the best flight deals!

 Accommodation: Booking.com is my favorite site to find some great hotel deals.
-I do love staying at a local place as well, thus I book an Airbnb every now and then.

-Travel Insurance: There are many reasons why travel insurance is important and I never travel without having one.
-I use the simple and flexible one from World Nomads to be protected against unforeseen events.
+Travel Insurance: There are many reasons why travel insurance is important and I never travel without one.
+I use the simple and flexible one from SafetyWing that protects me against unforeseen events.

 Tours: I love taking tours to explore destinations like a local.
 My favorite website to book them in advance is GetYourGuide.